Last updated: April 19, 2026 – now includes 2026 NPPE exam dates and study plans.

 Hi Peyman,

-Congratulations on passing your April 2024 exam.
+Congratulations on passing your NPPE.
 Nicely done!
 We look forward to supporting you with your CBA.